Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Introspective Prediction Learners

-To create a simple introspective learner for our setting, we simply combine our LMS predictors with a step-size adaption method called AutoStep.
-Autostep is a simple meta-learning algorithm that adapts the step-size parameter of each LMS learner over-time \cite{mahmood2012tuning}.
-The basic idea behind AutoStep, is to increase the step size when learning is progressing, and lower the step size when learning is not progressing.
+To create a simple introspective learner for our setting, we simply combine our LMS predictors with a step-size adaption method called Autostep.
+Autostep is a simple meta-learning algorithm that adapts the step-size parameter of each LMS learner over-time \citep{mahmood2012tuning}.
+The basic idea behind Autostep is to increase the step-size parameter when learning is progressing, and lower the step-size parameter value when learning is not progressing.
 It does so by keeping a trace, $h\in\mathbb{R}$, of the previous prediction errors.
-Roughly speaking, if the error changes sign often then the predictions are not improving and the step sizes should be lowered.
-If the error is mostly of the same sign, then the step size should not be reduced.
-Autostep has one key hyper-parameter, the meta learning-rate: this controls how quickly the algorithm changes the step size.
+Roughly speaking, if the error changes sign often then the predictions are not improving and the step-size parameter value should be lowered.
+If the error is mostly of the same sign, then the step-size parameter value should not be reduced.
+Autostep has one key hyper-parameter, the meta learning-rate: this controls how quickly the algorithm changes the step-size parameter ($\alpha$).
 The full pseudocode, specialized to our stateless tracking tasks, is given below.
-Note Autostep changes the step size with a multiplicative exponential, which allows geometric or rapid changes to the LMS learners step size.
+Note that Autostep changes the step-size parameter with a multiplicative exponential, which allows geometric or rapid changes to the LMS learners step-size parameter.